-• Change the timeout period by calling either or both the methods setProcedureCallTimeout() and setConnectionResponseTimeout() on the ClientConfig object.
+• Change the timeout period by calling either or both the methods procedureCallTimeout() and connectionResponseTimeout() on the Client2Config object.
 The default timeout period is 2 minutes for both procedures and connections.
-You specify the timeout period in milliseconds, where a value of zero disables the timeout altogether.
+A value of zero or less disables the timeout altogether.
 For example, the following client code resets the procedure timeout to 90 seconds and the connection timeout period to 3 minutes, or 180 seconds:

 '''

-config = new ClientConfig("advent","xyzzy");
+config = new Client2Config()

-config.setProcedureCallTimeout(90 1000);

-config.setConnectionResponseTimeout(180 1000);
+.procedureCallTimeout(90, TimeUnit.SECONDS)

+.connectionResponseTimeout(3, TimeUnit.MINUTES);

 client = ClientFactory.createClient(config);

 '''

-• Catch and respond to the timeout error as part of the response to a procedure call.
-For example, the following code excerpt from a client callback procedure reports the error to the console and ends the callback:
+• Respond to the timeout error as part of the response to a procedure call.
+For example, the following code reports the error to the console.

 '''

-static class MyCallback implements ProcedureCallback {

-@Override

-public void clientCallback(ClientResponse response) {
+void processResponse(ClientResponse response) {

-if (response.getStatus() == ClientResponse.CONNECTION_TIMEOUT) {
+if (response.getStatus() == ClientResponse.RESPONSE_CONNECTION_TIMEOUT) {

 System.out.println("A procedure invocation has timed out.");

 return;

-};
+}

 if (response.getStatus() == ClientResponse.CONNECTION_LOST) {

 System.out.println("Connection lost before procedure response.");

 return;

-};
+}

+// ... further non-timeout processing here ...

+}

 '''

-• Set a status listener to receive the results of any procedure invocations that complete after the client interface times out.
-See the following Section 6.5.3, "Writing a Status Listener to Interpret Other Errors" for an example of creating a status listener for delayed procedure responses.
+• Set up a handler to receive the results of any procedure invocations that complete after the client interface times out.
+See the following Section 6.6.3, "Writing Handlers to Interpret Other Errors" for an example of creating a handler for delayed procedure responses.

-6.5.3.
-Writing a Status Listener to Interpret Other Errors
+6.6.3.
+Writing Handlers to Interpret Other Errors

 Certain types of errors can occur that the ClientResponse class cannot notify you about immediately.
 In these cases, an error happens and is caught by the client interface outside of the normal stored procedure execution cycle.
-If you want your application to address these situations, you need to create a listener, which is a special type of asynchronous callback that the client interface will notify whenever such errors occur.
-The types of errors that a listener addresses include:
+If you want your application to address these situations, you need to create handlers, which are each a special type of asynchronous callback that the client interface will notify whenever such errors occur.